 Moderated by the Fraunhofer Institute of Optronics, System Technologies and Image Exploita-tion IOSB, acclaimed international speakers present research and innovation that enable AI to perceive and make sense of its surroundings.

-Since 2004, Prof. Beyerer is executive director of Fraunhofer IOSB.
+Since 2004, Professor Beyerer is executive director of Fraunhofer IOSB.
 He also holds the chair of Interactive Real-Time Systems (IES) at the Faculty of Computer Science of the Karlsruhe Institute of Technology (KIT).
-Prof. Beyerer’s research topics include automatic visual inspection and image evaluation, pattern recognition and signal and information processing.
+Professor Beyerer’s research topics include automatic visual inspection and image evaluation, pattern recognition and signal and information processing.
 He is also speaker of the Fraunhofer Group for Defense and Security and of the competence center ROBDEKON, an initiative of the German Ministry of Education and Research for developing robot systems for dangerous environments.
-Prof. Beyerer is author of the prominent scientific textbooks “Machine Vision” and “Pattern Recognition”.
+Professor Beyerer is author of the prominent scientific textbooks “Machine Vision” and “Pattern Recognition”.

 Prof. Dr.-Ing.
 Tanja Schultz is head of the Cognitive Systems Lab (CSL) and professor at the Department of Mathematics/Computer Science at the University of Bremen.